MSDO-ImageHost/Posts/docs/api-spec.md

 }
 ```
 #### Meta wrapper
-Every response contain meta data about the request.
+Every response contain metadata about the request.
 The requested data is stored in the `data` property.
 Any request may get rejected whereof `data` will be `null`.
 ```json
 {
     "data": "<Object: requested data>",